 Idaho National Laboratory TRU waste shipments temporarily suspended

-DOE reports that TRU waste shipments from INL have been temporarily suspended.
-EPA is working with the New Mexico Department of the Environment and DOE to evaluate the reported infractions and to implement corrective actions.
-EPA will continue to assess the situation at WIPP and INL-AMWTP and provide updates on actions and activities at both facilities related to this incident.
+The Department reports that TRU waste shipments from INL have been temporarily suspended.
+The EPA is working with the New Mexico Department of the Environment (NMED) and the DOE to evaluate the reported infractions and to implement corrective actions.
+The Agency will continue to assess the situation at the WIPP and INL-AMWTP and provide updates on actions and activities at both facilities related to this incident.

-On August 7, 2007, EPA conducted an inspection of AMWTP at INL in Idaho Falls, Idaho.
-During the inspection, EPA will verify that AMWTP has adequately implemented corrective actions to address the packaging and disposal of the uncertified TRU waste drum that recently took place.
-Soon after AMWTP noticed the error, AMWTP/DOE-CBFO voluntarily suspended all future shipments of TRU waste to WIPP for disposal.
+On August 7, 2007, the EPA conducted an inspection of AMWTP at INL in Idaho Falls, Idaho.
+During the inspection, the Agency will verify that AMWTP has adequately implemented corrective actions to address the packaging and disposal of the uncertified TRU waste drum that recently took place.
+Soon after AMWTP noticed the error, AMWTP/DOE-CBFO voluntarily suspended all future shipments of TRU waste to the WIPP for disposal.
 AMWTP developed corrective actions which CBFO approved and evaluated for implementation at AMWTP.
-EPA, under authority from 40 CFR 194.24(c)(4), will verify adequacy of the corrective actions implemented at AMWTP before concurring with CBFO's decision to allow the site to resume shipment of TRU waste to WIPP for disposal.
-EPA will provide the inspection results after completing the August 7, 2007, inspection.
+The EPA, under authority from 40 CFR 194.24(c)(4), will verify adequacy of the corrective actions implemented at AMWTP before concurring with the CBFO's decision to allow the site to resume shipment of TRU waste to the WIPP for disposal.
+The EPA will provide the inspection results after completing the August 7, 2007, inspection.